 Flower messages during the Victorian Era

-Flowers were primarily used to deliver messages that were so secret or unconventional at the time that they couldn’t be spoken aloud.
+Flowers were primarily used to deliver messages that were so secret or unconventional at the time that they could not be spoken aloud.
 And although not all books and dictionaries agreed on the same meanings, people during this time period were generally able to understand the messages being sent based on factors such as the way flowers were presented and the condition of the flowers.
 Here are some examples:

 In addition to the actual flowers, the ribbons added to the arrangement also held significance — specifically, if the ribbon was tied to the left, the flower symbolism had to do with the giver.
 However, if it was tied to the right, the message was about the giver.

-In addition to the messages that floral arrangements shared, flowers had their own individual meanings during the Victorian Era too – some examples include:
+In addition to the messages that floral arrangements shared, flowers had their own individual meanings during the Victorian Era too.
+Some examples include:

-- Daisies: daisies often symbolized innocence and purity.
+- Daisies: Often symbolized innocence and purity

-- Crocuses: crocuses were said to mean youth and cheerfulness.
+- Crocuses: Meant youth and cheerfulness

-- Violets: violets were used to symbolize faithfulness and modesty.
+- Violets: Symbolized faithfulness and modesty